gilescope/HouseRules/README.md

 # Food

 Meals to be eaten downstairs.
-If crockery (plates / mugs) in rooms these need to be brought downstairs to the kitchen in mornings.
+If crockery (plates / mugs) are in rooms these need to be brought downstairs to the kitchen the following morning.